eintrittfrei/Project2/README.md

   }

 ```
-In the next step we build out the weather information on the display page using the Bulma CSS framework.
+In the next step we built out the weather information on the display page using the Bulma CSS framework.

 ## Challenges
 Getting data back from the API was challenging.
 We needed to pass in the location information and also our authentication key for the API which took some time to work out how to do this.